jonashaag/celeryq.com/content/blog/django-celery-nginx-uwsgi-deployment.md

 Note that Flower won't work with the development-mode Django SQL database based Celery broker that we use in our setup.
 You can use a [free Cloud-hosted Redis database](https://redislabs.com/) as message broker for testing flower on your local machine.

 See the [Celery monitoring documentation](http://docs.celeryproject.org/en/latest/userguide/monitoring.html#flower-real-time-celery-web-monitor) for details on Celery monitoring, and the [nginx documentation](http://nginx.org/en/docs/) for details on Basic Auth.

+## Logging with Sentry

+Getting logging to work properly with Django, Celery and Sentry can be tricky.
+See our [post on logging with Celery + Sentry]({{< relref "blog/celery-sentry-logging" >}}) for a configuration that works.